 Research is ongoing to learn more about Inclusion Body Myositis and test potential treatments.

 Several promising new drugs are also being developed.
-One of these is arimoclomol – a drug that is primarily being developed to potentially treat another neuromuscular condition called amyotrophic lateral sclerosis (ALS) in which toxic clumps of proteins form in the motor neurons.
-It is hoped that for both ALS and IBM arimoclomol will help proteins fold correctly and therefore prevent the formation of toxic clumps.
+One of these is arimoclomol – a drug primarily developed to potentially treat another neuromuscular condition called amyotrophic lateral sclerosis (ALS).
+In this, toxic clumps of proteins form in the motor neurons.
+It is hoped that ALS and IBM arimoclomol will help proteins fold correctly and prevent the formation of toxic clumps.
 A clinical trial of arimoclomol for Inclusion Body Myositis was completed at the end of 2012 in the UK and USA but with results awaited.

 Another strategy for the development of a Treatment for Inclusion Body Myositis is to boost muscle growth.
 One way to do this is to interfere with the mechanisms naturally present in the muscle that put the brakes on muscle growth so that muscles remain within the normal size range.
 This involves a protein called myostatin which inhibits muscle growth when it binds to certain receptors on the muscle.
 Interfering with this process could result in increased muscle growth and strength.

 Drug company Novartis tested an investigational drug called BYM338 (also known as bimagrumab) for Inclusion Body Myositis.
 BYM338 is an antibody that binds to receptors on muscle thereby blocking myostatin from binding to them.
 A phase 2 clinical trial apparently showed that BYM338 benefited patients with IBM compared to placebo but the full results have not yet been released.
 A phase 3 trial conducted at approximately 35 study locations worldwide including Australian, patients in Melbourne, Sydney, and Perth has been discontinued because the results did not meet the required threshold benefits.